cryobry/installjrmc/README.md

 --mcversion VERSION
     Build or install a specific MC version, ex.
 "28.0.25" --outputdir PATH
-    Generate rpmbuild output in this directory (Default: $PWD/output) --restorefile RESTOREFILE
+    Generate rpmbuild output in this PATH (Default: ./output) --restorefile RESTOREFILE
     Restore file location for automatic license registration (Default: skip registration) --betapass PASSWORD
-    Enter beta team password for access to beta builds --service-user USER
+    Enter beta team password for access to beta builds --service, -s SERVICE
-    Install systemd services and containers for USER (Default: current user) --service, -s SERVICE
-    See SERVICES section below for a list of possible services to install --container, -c CONTAINER (TODO: Under construction)
+    See SERVICES section below for the list of services to deploy --service-user USER
+    Install systemd services and containers for user USER (Default: executing user) --container, -c CONTAINER (TODO: Under construction)
-    See CONTAINERS section below for a list of possible services to install --createrepo
-    Build rpm, copy to webroot, and run createrepo --createrepo-webroot PATH
+    See CONTAINERS section below for a list of containers to deploy Build rpm, copy to webroot, and run createrepo --createrepo-webroot PATH
     The webroot directory to install the repo (Default: /srv/jriver/)